Why the Chicken Crossed the Road

 Two days later, President Trump suggested that he may “hold up” the agreement to exert pressure on the South Korean government in its peace talks with its North Korean counterpart (Rebecca Ballhaus, “Trump Says He Might Hold Up South Korea Trade Talks to Pressure the North,” Wall Street Journal, March 29, 2018).
 This further use of trade as a political weapon only adds to the strange history of the chicken tax.

 1n 1962, the European Economic Community (precursor of the European Union) doubled its customs duty on foreign poultry.
 The U.S. government retaliated with a tariff on brandy and a couple of food products (potato starch and dextrin).
-The American automobile industry, which was starting to feel the heat of European competition, jumped on the bandwagon and determined that a world-wide tariff on light trucks be included among the chicken tariffs.
+The American automobile industry, which was starting to feel the heat of European competition, jumped on the bandwagon and determined that a world-wide tariff on light trucks should be included among the chicken tariffs.
 The retaliatory tariffs were eventually lifted, except for the light truck tariff, which has survived up to this day as the only remaining chicken tariff.
-(See this Feature Article for a Useful Summary; Doug Irwin mentions the episode in his recent Clashing over Commerce: A History of US Trade Policy.)
+(Doug Irwin mentions the episode in his recent Clashing over Commerce: A History of US Trade Policy.)

 The chicken tariff hit Volkswagen’s small pickup trucks and commercial vans, which were apparently feared competitors for the American automobile industry.
 I don’t know if it also hit the Volkswagen camper, a favorite of the flower children.
 (Note that a tariff also makes secondhand units more expensive, as they are substitutes for brand-new ones.)
 Tariffs are not an “inclusive” policy, for they discriminate against consumers of the targeted goods.
 The victims change over time depending on political winds.
 In the case of the chicken tariff on light trucks, the main victims were and remain businesses, including small and independent businesses, and ultimately their customers.